 the smallpox bit won’t wash, not in a quilt from American Revolution times.
 While the idea of leprosy coming through infected items might have occurred to some colonists (via the Biblical precepts thereon), it’s unlikely that anyone would have tried to pass smallpox on through germ warfare in those pre-van-Leeuwenhoek days.

 But, I was motivated to find where I had read that this had happened and, fortunately, it wasn’t hard.
 It is on p.
-251 of Plagues and Peoples21:
+251 of Plagues and Peoples:

 Actually the smallpox is possible.
 I’ve read several accounts of European colonists and/or soldiers giving clothes/bedclothes from smallpox victims to Native Americans specifically in the hope that they would catch the disease.

 The two mothers were having a lesbian affair.
 The old bitter neighbor is a discarded lover of Suzanne’s mother; the beautiful young thing (presumably Suzanne’s mother would be as beautiful as her granddaughter) jilts her for the narrator’s mother.
-Their trips to the countryside are exhausting, as they are the occasion of marathon lesbian sex, and the mother becomes eager to go as her libido builds up again.22 Eventually the narrator’s mother is herself jilted, and in revenge she removes the photographs of Suzanne from the yearbook—she too painfully resembles her mother.
-The narrator forgets because it’s all too sexually convoluted for his tender Edwardian teenage sensibilities.
+Their trips to the countryside are exhausting, as they are the occasion to pack in as much marathon lesbian sex as possible before they must return; the mother becomes eager to go as her libido builds up again.34 Eventually the narrator’s mother is herself jilted, and in revenge she removes the photographs of Suzanne from the yearbook—she too painfully resembles her mother.
+Delage’s mother then dies off ordinarily, or perhaps commits suicide.
+In any event, the narrator then forgets because it’s all too sexually convoluted for his tender Edwardian teenage sensibilities.